Bukovina: Division of Bukovina

 As a result of the Molotov–Ribbentrop Pact, the USSR demanded not only Bessarabia but also the northern half of Bukovina and Hertsa regions from Romania on 26 June 1940 (Bukovina bordered Eastern Galicia, which the USSR had annexed during the Invasion of Poland).
 Initially, the USSR wanted the whole of Bukovina.
-Nazi Germany, which was surprised by the Soviet claim to Bukovina, invoked the German ethnics living in the region.
+Nazi Germany, which was surprised by the Soviet claim to Bukovina, invoked the presence of ethnic Germans living in the region to protest the claim.
 As a result, the USSR only demanded the northern, overwhelmingly Ukrainian part, arguing that it was a "reparation for the great loss produced to the Soviet Union and Bassarabia's population by twenty-two years of Romanian domination of Bassarabia".
 Following the Soviet ultimatum, Romania ceded Northern Bukovina, which included Cernăuți, to the USSR on 28 June 1940.
 The withdrawal of the Romanian Army, authorities, and civilians was disastrous.
 Mobs attacked retreating soldiers and civilians, whereas a retreating unit massacred Jewish soldiers and civilians in the town of Dorohoi.
 The Red Army occupied Cernăuți and Storojineț counties, as well as parts of Rădăuți and Dorohoi counties (the latter belonged to Ținutul Suceava, but not to Bukovina).
 The new Soviet-Romanian border was traced less than 20 km north of Putna Monastery.
 Until 22 September 1940, when Ținutul Suceava was abolished, the spa town Vatra Dornei served as the capital of Ținutul Suceava.